🚧Work in Progress🚧

 So one has to assign the “basic.super_copy” Rig type (Properties > Bone > Rigify Type > Rig type) to the “eye.L”, “eye.R”, “teeth.B” and “teeth.T” meta-rig bones.

-I won’t say too much more in regard to bone placements as the text above is quite comprehensive, but one thing to take into consideration, is that a lot of people will quite heavily rely on automatic weights.
-For anyone that uses automatic weights, placing the spine in the center of the body is essential, so the weighting algorithm can evenly place the weights.
-But if one anyway weight paints by hand, which one should, then that shouldn’t be a reason to place the spine in the center of the body.
-That doesn’t mean however that there aren’t other benefits of placing the spine in the center of the body as bandages mentioned above.
+I won’t say too much more regarding bone placements as the text above is quite comprehensive, but one thing to consider, is that many people will quite heavily rely on automatic weights.
+For anyone who uses automatic weights, placing the spine in the center of the body is essential, so the weighting algorithm can evenly place the weights.
+But if one anyway does weight painting by hand, as one should, then that shouldn’t be a reason to place the spine in the center of the body, and rather, one should be thinking about bone reaction points when placing bones.
+That doesn’t mean however that there aren’t other benefits of placing the spine in the center of the body, as bandages mentioned above.

 Looking at reference of skeletons or people in poses can help with placing the bones.